JasssZhang/cse15l-lab-reports/lab1.md

 ![Image](screenshot10.png)

 Working directory is lecture1.
 Here, I take two file names as argument: Hello.java and README.
 Both files are under the directory lecture1 that we are currently in.
-The cat command would print out content within these two files respectively, first print ot Hello.java, then README.
+The cat command would print out content within these two files respectively, first print out Hello.java, then README.
 The output is not an error.